Welcome to the Privacy Notice of RE-Place

 For all these activities, except for point 2, Google is responsible for the processing of data and the processing of data which it collects about your use of the website it is hence the responsibility of Google.

-How you can manage which information is sent to Google?
+How can you manage which information is sent to Google?

 Here are some tips on how you can manage which type of information is shared by your web browser when you visit the website: